simonmitchell-wolf/cai-utils/README.md

 ### Adding a Cloud Function

 To add a cloud function, please refer to the template directory in `/templates/cloud_function`.
-New functions should have a detailed README, and unit tests to cover the basic functionality of the function.
+New functions should have a detailed README that includes documentation of the functionality, problems solved, instructions, and any limitations a user should be aware of.
+The function directory should also include unit tests to cover basic functionality.